xBreaders/scraper_test/test_base/bluebird/docs/docs/error-explanations.md

 ## Error: No async scheduler available

-Async scheduler is a function that takes a callback function and calls the callback function as soon as possible, but asynchronously.
+AsyncTest scheduler is a function that takes a callback function and calls the callback function as soon as possible, but asynchronously.
 For example `setTimeout`.

 By default bluebird only tries a few common async schedulers, such as `setTimeout`, `process.nextTick` and `MutationObserver`.
 However if your JavaScript runtime environment doesn't expose any of these, you will see this error.